DRAGNLabs/301r_retnet/README.md

 ## Citations

+> [!NOTE]
-Our paper is awaiting publication and our full citation will be given soon.
-Our current citations can be found in the citation section on our paper A# <PAPER_TITLE_PLACEHOLDER> 📝.
+> Our paper is awaiting publication and our full citation will be given soon.